- Do you feel a persistent, intense urge to use a substance or engage in a particular unhealthy behavior?

 It’s because of these struggles that we at Long Island Psychology offer safe, effective treatments for addiction.
 As Long Island addictions psychologists, we have worked with many individuals struggling with abuse and dependence, and we want to help you stay free of addiction once and for all.

 If you are interested in learning more, please call us at (516) 732-0273.
-We have offices in Garden City, NY and Lawrence, NY, and we offer remote therapy services that provide addiction treatment for NY state no matter where you may be located.
+We have offices in Garden City, Rockville Centre, and Roslyn Heights, NY, and we offer remote therapy services that provide addiction treatment for NY state no matter where you may be located.

 The Addiction Toolbox